SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Artificer, Sorcerer, Warlock, Wizard]**

-You brandish the weapon used in the spell's casting and make a melee attack with it against one creature within 5 ft distance.
-On a hit, the target suffers the weapon attack's normal effects, and you can cause green fire to leap from the target to a different creature of your choice that you can see within 5 ft of it.
+You brandish the weapon used in the spell's casting and make a melee attack with it against one creature within 5ft distance.
+On a hit, the target suffers the weapon attack's normal effects, and you can cause green fire to leap from the target to a different creature of your choice that you can see within 5ft of it.
 The second creature takes fire damage equal to your spellcasting ability modifier.
 At 5th level, the melee attack deals an extra 1d8 fire damage to the target on a hit, and the fire damage to the second creature increases to 1d8 + your spellcasting ability modifier.
 Both damage rolls increase by 1d8 at 11th and 17th levels.

 # 13. - Guidance (V,S) level 0 Divination [Concentration] [SOL]